Colette Urban

 Constance "Colette" Joyce Urban (January 29, 1952 – June 16, 2013) was a Canadian/American artist known for performance art, sculpture and installation.
 Her work questioned social conventions, gender roles, and the relationship between spectator and performer, as well as consumer culture and the everyday with a disarming and humorous tone.
-Urban was a tenured Professor of Visual Arts at University of Western Ontario in London, Ontario, Canada until 2006, when she relocated to the Bay of Islands, in Western Newfoundland and based herself in the communities of Meadows and McIvers, Newfoundland to develop Full Tilt Creative Centre, an artist residency, organic farm and exhibition venue.
+Urban was a tenured Professor of Visual Arts at University of Western Ontario in London, Ontario, Canada, until 2006, when she relocated to the Bay of Islands, in Western Newfoundland and based herself in the communities of Meadows and McIvers, Newfoundland, to develop Full Tilt Creative Centre, an artist residency, organic farm and exhibition venue.
 In November 2012, after a lengthy period of mysterious pain, Urban was diagnosed with Stage 4 Cancer.
 She died at her home in McIvers in 2013.

 Biography

 Early life and beginnings

 Constance "Colette" Joyce Urban was born in Denver, Colorado in 1952.
 She grew up in Michigan and North Carolina.
 After her mother recognized Urban's strong potential for art she enrolled both Colette and her sister into art classes at the art museum in Charlotte, North Carolina.
-After receiving her BFA from the Nova Scotia College of Art and Design (1980) her went on to earn her MFA from the University of Victoria (1982).
+After receiving her BFA from the Nova Scotia College of Art and Design (1980) she went on to earn her MFA from the University of Victoria (1982).
 She then went on to teach in several universities across Canada.

 In 2007 she moved to the town of Meadows in Newfoundland and established the Full Tilt Creative Centre in the nearby town of McIvers.
 After her death in 2013, the town of McIvers, Newfoundland named a walking trail in her honor, now known as the Colette Urban Memorial Trail.